 In addition to ignoring this wider picture of reform (and the possibility of cultural capital as conceived by the GBCS being disadvantageous), Savage et al’s (2013) reliance on the consumption of artistic activities and interests – as if these embody class sufficiently to signify division in the possession of cultural capital – makes an artefactual error.
 For example, it is surely wrong to equate culture solely with ‘highbrow’ matters such as classical music, theatre going and the like, and overlook the great variety of other forms of class distinction?
 Similarly, it is misleading to adopt a ‘deficit’ model (Francis and Hey, 2009; Skeggs, 2004) that reduces popular culture to football and soaps and associates these with working class interests.
 It is as if their social theory embraces a conflation culture with individual possession, forgetting culture is something accomplished together, with all its diversity and borrowings that characterize contemporary cultural performance (Oswald 1999; Strathern 1999).

 While culture is rightly seen as rooted in practices and customs, our view is that world-making (Bourdieu 1989) is tied more to ‘position’, in the sense of having agency at a node in a network, than to ‘place’, in the sense of either geography or social status.
-This said, anticipating our discussion on the importance of parties for the exercise of power, understandings of ‘face’ (Goffman, 1955; , 2010) also appear ever more relevant, sociologically, to the notion of position.
-What matters today is how identity-work (Goffman, 1959), belonging (Garfinkel, 1967) and cultural performance (, 1999) is activated through relations (Strathern 1995; and , 2009).
-Here we stress how culture is open to a forging of new connections and bonds, as much as it may also preserve inherited by way of cultural values, social networks and economic assets.
+This said, anticipating our discussion on the importance of parties for the exercise of power, understandings of ‘face’ (Goffman, 1955; Munro, 2010) also appear ever more relevant, sociologically, to the notion of position.
+What matters today is how identity-work (Goffman, 1959), belonging (Garfinkel, 1967) and cultural performance (Munro, 1999) is activated through relations (Strathern 1995; Latimer and Munro, 2009).
+Here we stress how culture is open to a forging of new connections and bonds, as much as it may also preserve that which is inherited by way of cultural values, social networks and economic assets.

-While processes of inclusion and exclusion remain integral to understanding oppositional class relations, and connect to how culture and belonging get done on the ground, we are interested as much in how dwelling in modernity is turned towards identities that advertise persons as ‘visible and available’ (, 2001; , 2004b) to the contesting agendas of modernity; and so in doing animate the impetus for its reform.
+While processes of inclusion and exclusion remain integral to understanding oppositional class relations, and connect to how culture and belonging get done on the ground, we are interested as much in how dwelling in modernity is turned towards identities that advertise persons as ‘visible and available’ (Latimer, 2001; Munro, 2004b) to the contesting agendas of modernity; and so in doing animate the impetus for its reform.
 In this respect we are particularly concerned with how culture generates conditions for membership of classes that are in-the-making, rather than are only about patrolling existing borders – as if these are fixed or preordained from what has gone before.

 Stratification: class and status groups